Guide for Hikers : What to Wear on Hiking Trail

 A historical city situated approximately 30kms south-east of Kathmandu, this place was believed to be a gift from the King of Bhaktapur, to his sister (as dowry).
 The Rosi and Punyamati rivers join themselves in this city.
 This confluence holds monumental religious significance to Hindus and it is believed that washing oneself in the river frees the soul of sin.

 Panauti was a hub for merchants along the ancient salt trade route to Tibet.
-The site has been listed in the UNESCO tentative since 1996 and has a durbar square, along with many temples, most notably the Indreshwor temple.
+The site has been listed in the UNESCO Tentative since 1996 and has a durbar square, along with many temples, most notably the Indreshwor temple.
 It is considered the most artistic town in Nepal, due credit to its medieval sites.
 Moreover, the two main festivals in this area are the Panauti Jatra and Makar Mela

 Lakuri Bhanjyang

-A mere 15 kilometres from the Kathmandu Valley, perched on the eastern ridge of the Lalitpur District lies a magnificent vantage point where you can get a cool view of the entire Kathmandu Valley.
+A mere 15 kilometers from the Kathmandu Valley, perched on the eastern ridge of the Lalitpur District lies a magnificent vantage point where you can get a cool view of the entire Kathmandu Valley.
 Here; Paragliding, Picnics, Mountain Biking, and Trekking are a few of the activities that you can indulge yourself in.

-With Ranikot and Nagarkot as their adjoining neighbours, this place is a splendid destination that you can partake in, just a short hike – 2 hours (or a drive – half an hour) from the Kathmandu Valley.
+With Ranikot and Nagarkot as their adjoining neighbors, this place is a splendid destination that you can partake in, just a short hike – 2 hours (or a drive – half an hour) from the Kathmandu Valley.
 Moreover, you will experience an exquisite, panoramic view of all the 8000-meter peaks that can be observed from this hill.

 where to travel in nepal